2663211/Clubs-Connect/terrestrial-trappist/src/content/docs/analysis/user_stories.md

 - As a user, I can sign up using my Wits email address so that I can access the application.
 - As a user, I can sign in using my Wits email address so that I can access the application.
 - As a user, I can unfollow a CSO so that I no longer see their content.
-- As a user, I can fill in a membership form so that I can become a member of a CSO.
 - As a user, I can switch between dark and light modes so that I can adapt the display to my preference.
-- As a user, I can send messages in a group chat for a CSO I am a member of so that I can communicate with others.
 - As a user, I can see the CSOs that I am following or a member of on my dashboard so that I can keep track of my subscriptions.
-- As a user, I can see the recent posts of the CSOs that I am following or a member of so that I can stay up to date.
+- As a user, I can see the recent posts of the CSOs that I am following or a member of on my newsfeed so that I can stay up to date.
 - As a user, I can add upcoming events I am interested into a calendar so that I can keep track of my schedule.
+- As a user, I can search for CSOs so that I find the ones that interest me quickly.
+- As a user, I can go to CSO pages so that I can see all their posts.
+- As a user, I can update my profile so that I can add more information about me.
+- As a user, I can like posts on my news feed so that I can express my interest or support for the content.
+- As a user, I can comment on posts on my news feed I can express my interest or support for the content.

-* As a user visiting the website, I can view upcoming events directly in my browser so that I can see what activities are planned without needing to access the database or backend manually.
+- As a user who has forgotten my password, I can be able to securely reset and update my password using a link sent to my email so that I can regain access to my account.

 ## SGO officer